rach-db/secleaf-q2-ctf-2026/misc/wrong_turn.md

 wrong_turn
 ```

+The name itself suggested some kind of misdirection or trap, so I expected the challenge to contain misleading artifacts or intentionally confusing output.

-The first step was identifying the file type:
+The first thing I did was identify the binary:

 ```bash
 file wrong_turn